-There are few telltale signs that beneath the denim veneer lays a mini arsenal of protection.
+The majority look just like ordinary jeans, there are few telltale signs that beneath the denim veneer lays a mini arsenal of protection.
 Kevlar, mesh liner and 14 ounce thick denim offer vital insurance in the vulnerable areas.

 Check out the buyers guide below or you can get straight to the reviews here.

-Our Choice High Quality Jeans
+Our Choice – High Quality

 With two removable liners you get plenty of versatility and these can be worn year round.